When picking the best web hosting, there are thousands of service providers to compare.

 - Research sites speed, page loads times, and if they integrate with a Content Delivery Network (CDN)

-Cloud hosting plan is usually pay as you go – since they’re virtual, when they’re not in use they aren’t taking up resources.
-Another benefit to this pay as you go model is that you can easily upgrade your services over a specific time period if you expect a boost in traffic.
+Cloud hosting plans are pay-as-you-go – since they’re virtual when they’re not in use they aren’t taking up resources.
+Another benefit to this pay-as-you-go model is that you can easily upgrade your services over a specific time if you expect a boost in traffic.

-One advantage of cloud hosting that that you can add more virtual server resources to your website as your traffic grows – this allows you to incrementally increase bandwidth as your online business scales.
+One advantage of cloud hosting is that you can add more virtual server resources to your website as your traffic grows.
+This flexibility allows you to increase bandwidth as your online business scales incrementally.

-For example, if you used shared hosting and your server goes down, your website is out of luck.
-However with cloud hosting across multiple servers, your site will not go down and your uptime will be very strong.
+For example, if you use shared hosting and your server goes down, your website is entirely out of luck.
+However, with cloud hosting across multiple servers, your site won’t go down if one server fails.

 Cloud hosting can cost between $40 and $100 per month or higher.

-Shared web hosting is when multiple websites are hosted on one server.
-This is one of the most popular and cheap options out there, as many websites can share server resources owned by the web host.
+Shared web hosting is when multiple websites live on one server.
+This form of hosting is one of the most popular and cheap options out there, as many sites can share server resources owned by the web host.

-One downside to shared hosting is that every server also have memory and RAM like a computer, so a website on the same server as you that is getting a ton of traffic and overloading the server can slow your site down.
-A server can’t have unlimited websites – there are safeguards in place against this, but still, shared hosting is one of the slower options because of the shared resources.
+One downside to shared hosting is sharing resources.
+A website on the same server as you getting a ton of traffic and overloading the server can slow your site down.
+A server can’t have unlimited websites – there are safeguards in place against this, but still, it’s one of the slower options because of shared resources.

-This type of hosting is great for new websites that don’t have a ton of image or video heavy content, or tons of daily traffic that would slow you down otherwise.
+This type of hosting is great for new websites that don’t have a ton of content.

-Because shared hosting is on a server with other websites and you have to share limited resources, your performance could be negatively impacted, but you shouldn’t notice much of an improvement decline if you’re just starting out.
+Since this hosting is on a server with other websites, and you share limited resources, performance may suffer.
+However, you shouldn’t notice much of an improvement decline as a new site.

 Shared hosting can cost anywhere from $2 to 30 per month.

-When you use VPS hosting, one server acts like a series of separate servers.
-With VPS, you get a dedicated segment of shared server resources, so your hosting isn’t impacted by other sites on your server like with shared hosting.
-So you get your own piece of server space and there are typically a lot less other websites that you’re sharing your server resources with.
+When leveraging VPS hosting, one server acts like a series of separate servers.
+With VPS, you get a dedicated segment of shared server resources, so your hosting isn’t impacted by other sites on your server.
+So you get your piece of server space, and there are fewer other websites sharing resources.

-VPS hosting is a little bit pricier than shared hosting, but you get more resources and the option to scale your website as your traffic grows.
+VPS hosting is a little bit pricier than shared, but you get more resources and the option to scale your website as your traffic grows.
 In other words, you won’t be held back by slow speed if you’re generating more traffic and your online business is growing.

-This type of hosting typically costs between $20 to 150 per month.
+This hosting typically costs between $20 to 150 per month.

-While it’s easy to use managed WordPress hosting with paid and free web hosts, they also offer their own hosting and you can set up your website and domain on WordPress.com.
-However this is a stripped down version of WordPress, without the ability to add specific plugins, themes, or deeper settings that you need to create a great website.
+WordPress offers its hosting, and you can set up your website and domain on WordPress.com.
+However, this is a stripped-down version of WordPress, without the ability to add specific plugins, themes, or more in-depth settings that you need to create a great website.

-WordPress is also teaming up with other platforms like BigCommerce to bring deeper ecommerce functionality to its offerings.
-Since 39% of ecommerce merchants reported they’ve recently lost money due to performance or stability problems, combining the front end functionality of WordPress with the backend power of an ecommerce platform is an excellent option for scaling growth.
+WordPress is also teaming up with other platforms like BigCommerce to bring deeper e-commerce functionality to its offerings.
+39% of e-commerce merchants reported they recently lost money due to performance or stability problems.
+Combining the front end functionality of WordPress with the backend power of an e-commerce platform is an excellent option for scaling growth.